JoanaMas/fullstack-book-manager-project/readme.md

 * Get data by conditions from the database.
 * Use redux state management system.
 * React components decomposition & more.

-Couple problems I was working on:

-* I have learned that current user should be always present in order to be logged in user account.
-If application is developed by adding new pages & functionalities, current user state was essential for to connect with further application actions.
-* It also made me strategize with the sequence of steps that should be taken to expand application by adding more actions to it.
-* The toughest part was to create relationships between data & find ways to connect it.

 <br>